-In April, the University of Nebraska launched a new mobile app, 1-Check COVID, to help guide the screening of large groups of individuals concerned that they might have COVID-19 and to help first responders and other health care providers determine a person's likelihood of carrying the disease.
+The University of Nebraska has launched a mobile app, 1-Check COVID, to help guide the screening of large groups of individuals concerned that they might have COVID-19 and to help first responders and other health care providers determine a person's likelihood of carrying the disease.

 “We’re pleased to make this resource available to Android users,” said Jeffrey P. Gold, M.D., chancellor of the University of Nebraska at Omaha (UNO) and the University of Nebraska Medical Center (UNMC).
 “By expanding the platform, we can continue to help our Nebraska communities and beyond navigate important symptoms of the coronavirus.”